-- Q: I get problems compiling and linking some files when using OMDev with the MINGW (Gnu) C compiler under Windows. - A: You probably have some Logitech software installed.
-There is a known bug/incompatibility in Logitech products.
+• Q: I get problems compiling and linking some files when using OMDev known bug/incompatibility in Logitech products.
 For example, if lvprcsrv.exe is running, kill it and/or prevent it to start again at reboot; it does not do anything really useful, not needed for operation of web cameras or mice.